osisoft/PI-Interface-Rockwell-Factory-Talk-Batch-Docs/content/specific-considerations/start-and-stop-events.md

 | Phase | `State Change` | `RUNNING`, `REMOVED`, `COMPLETE`, or `ABORTED` |
 | Phase state | `State Change` | `<state name>` |

-## OPC A&E

-To detect start and end events for all recipe levels, the interface uses BATCH-EVENT events with Event Attribute [6] = "State Changed".
-The interface examines Event Attribute [8] to detect start and end as follows:

-* Start: `<batch recipe level> RUNNING`
-* End: `<batch recipe level> COMPLETE/ABORTED/STOPPED`

-No phase state data is available from this data source.